Menu

 Reception Story Cafe

 Join us every Monday for our family story cafe.
 Each week we will share stories with you and your child and give you chance to enjoy exploring stories together.
 Sessions take place in the Reception classroom at 2:45pm.
-Please enter via the Oak Park entrance gate.
+Please enter via the main school office.

 Nursery Story Cafe